-Walking the Inca Trail to Machu Picchu is a once in a lifetime, exhilarating experience.
+Walking the Inca Trail to Machu Picchu is a once in a lifetime exhilarating experience.
 This is the hike you will never forget; the one you will compare the others to for a long time afterwards.

-The trail follows one of the many roads that the inhabitants of the empire of the Inca (which at its peak extended well beyond Peru to even include parts of southern Colombia and northern Chile and northwestern Argentina) would use walk to reach the most important place in the Incan Empire.
+The trail follows one of the many roads that the Quechua, the inhabitants of the empire of the Inca (which at its peak extended well beyond Peru to include parts of southern Colombia and northern Chile and northwestern Argentina) would use walk to reach the most important place in the Incan Empire.

 Why You Should Walk The Inca Trail To Machu Picchu

 Yes: the Inca Trail hike is challenging.
 You will be uncomfortable.
 You will feel exhausted.
 But all of that will be forgotten the moment you get to the Inti Punku and see the sun rising over Machu Picchu.
 The sense of achievement every day, as you get to the camp for the night, is enormous.

-You see – during the hike, you get to experience some of the most breathtaking nature in Peru: Andean peaks vistas; gorgeous valleys; the lush vegetation of the cloud forest and the local wildlife.
+During the hike, you get to experience some of the most breathtaking nature in Peru: Andean peaks vistas; gorgeous valleys; the lush vegetation of the cloud forest and the local wildlife.
 You will also visit a number of Incan ruins you’d never be able to access otherwise.

 Finally, continue reading to discover everything you need to know about the Inca Trail hike.

-What You Must Know Before Your Inca Trail To Machu Picchu
+What You Must Know Before Your Inca Trail

-General information about the Inca Trail to Machu Picchu
+General information about the Inca Trail

-GOOD TO KNOW: There is a short version of the classic Inca Trail that only last 2 days and that starts in Chachabamba, at km 104.
+There is a short version of the classic Inca Trail that only last 2 days and that starts in Chachabamba, at km 104.
 You need special permits for that one too.

 Know before you go